RWS-CFNS/ConsumerRMQ/README.md

 RabbitMQ and PostgreSQL Setup:

-* RabbitMQ should be running on the host and port specified in your config.properties.
+* RabbitMQ should be running on the host and ip specified in your config.properties.
 This application will connect to it to listen for messages.
-* PostgreSQL should also be running with the mirrored version of the Producers database.
+* PostgreSQL should also be running with the mirrored version of the Producers database on the host and ip + port specified in your config.properties.
 * Ensure the correct credentials are provided in the config.properties.

 Java Runtime Environment (JRE):